The Short Answer

 3. Government Programs and Project Volatility

 Part of Fluor's revenue comes from government and defense-adjacent programs, which some stricter investors screen separately.
 The stock is also prone to project-charge volatility — a business risk rather than a Sharia issue, but a reason to re-screen periodically.
-Minor interest income should be checked against the 5% threshold and the corresponding portion purified.
+Interest income is disclosed, but this article does not infer a universal purification percentage.

 Bottom Line